 - Information evidencing a concern that the individual is either moving towards support for Terrorism.

-- o Or an attraction to Terrorism
+- Or an attraction to Terrorism

 - Or a vulnerability to Radicalisation

 If this link is not present the case should not be managed under Channel and should immediately exit the process.
+Other safeguarding measures should be considered.

-If the Criteria are met the Coordinator will:
+If the criteria is met the Channel

+Practitioner: